polyurichard/lectures/OOD/oo.md

 ![Alt text](image-15.png)

 The Diamond Problem occurs when a class inherits from two or more classes that have a common base class
-- In the example above, the `WarriorWizard` class inherits from both the `Warrior` and `Wizard` classes, which themselves inherit from the `Character` class.
+- In the example above, the `MagicKnight` class inherits from both the `Warrior` and `Mage` classes, which themselves inherit from the `Character` class.
 This creates a diamond-shaped inheritance hierarchy.
-- The issue arises when both the `Warrior` and `Wizard` classes define their own implementation of the `attack` method, which overrides the default implementation in the `Character` class.
-In the `WarriorWizard` class, there is ambiguity about which `attack` method should be used.
-Should it use the `attack` implementation from `Warrior` or `Wizard`?
+- The issue arises when both the `Warrior` and `Mage` classes define their own implementation of the `attack` method, which overrides the default implementation in the `Character` class.
+In the `MagicKnight` class, there is ambiguity about which `attack` method should be used.
+Should it use the `attack` implementation from `Warrior` or `Mage`?

 The Diamond Problem leads to code ambiguity and potential conflicts.
-It becomes challenging for the compiler or runtime environment to determine the correct behavior when invoking the `attack` method on an instance of the `WarriorWizard` class.
 To avoid such issues, languages such as Java often promote alternative approaches like interfaces or composition, which provide a more flexible and manageable way to achieve code reuse and extensibility without the problems associated with multiple inheritance.

 ## Inheritance and Its Problems